x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/only-the-mailbox-role-can-be-installed-on-a-cluster-server-clussvcinstalledroleblock-exchange-2013-help.md

 ms:contentKeyID: 46628894
 ms.reviewer:
 ms.topic: article
-description: "Exchange Setup: Only the Mailbox role can be installed on a cluster server'
+description: "Exchange Setup - Only the Mailbox role can be installed on a cluster server"
 manager: serdars
 ms.author: serdars
 author: msdmaguire